liquinlab/elm-smile/docs/concepts.md

 <style scoped></style>
 ```

 This defines four steps in the experiment.
-Each step has a `word` property that
+Each step has a `word` property.
+This
-is displayed to the user.
-This is incomplete though because it doesn't actually
+is incomplete though because it doesn't actually show the word to the user.
+We'd
-show the word to the user.
-We'd like to step through these steps each time the
-user presses the spacebar.
+like to advance through these steps each time the user presses the spacebar.

 ```vue{13-15}
 <script setup>